 The University of Copenhagen processes and records information about persons who are in contact with the University, mainly employees, emeriti, students, applicants, visiting researchers, participants in research projects or conferences - or simply subscribers to our publications.

 Applied acts and articles

 As data controller under the General Data Protection Regulation, the University of Copenhagen is obliged to inform all data subjects about their rights in respect of processing of their data.

 Personal data is registered in accordance with Article 6 of the General Data Protection Regulation.
-Sensible data, i.e. data on health or data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, and data concerning a person’s sexual relations and sexual orientation is registered in accordance with Article 9 of the said Regulation.
-Processing of sensible data in research projects is covered by Section 10 of the Act on Data Protection.
-According to this Act, the University of Copenhagen may only process sensible personal data and data concerning criminal convictions and offences, if the processing is aimed at statistical or scientific studies with potential public interest and if the processing is necessary to conduct the studies.
+Sensitive data, i.e. data on health or data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, and data concerning a person’s sexual relations and sexual orientation is registered in accordance with Article 9 of the said Regulation.
+Processing of sensitive data in research projects is covered by Section 10 of the Act on Data Protection.
+According to this Act, the University of Copenhagen may only process sensitive personal data and data concerning criminal convictions and offences, if the processing is aimed at statistical or scientific studies with potential public interest and if the processing is necessary to conduct the studies.

 Processing and storage